-Drinks like Kool-Aid use food dyes to arrive at their final color.
-In this experiment, you will analyze the concentration of solutions of certain food coloring compounds using Beer's Law spectroscopically.
+In this experiment, you will spectrophotometrically analyze the concentration of food coloring in solution.
 To do this, you will use a spectrophotometer, an instrument which measures the amount of light absorbed by a sample.
 Make sure you read and understand the basic principles of spectrophotometry discussed in A Brief Introduction to Spectrophotometry.
 The spectrophotometer is an expensive and sensitive instrument and must be operated carefully and intelligently.